-A compliance form must be completed for all online short form videos and audio clips to confirm they comply with the BBC Editorial Guidelines and to ensure that guidance labels are applied where necessary.
+A compliance form must be completed for all online clips and audio clips to confirm they comply with the BBC Editorial guidelines and to ensure that guidance labels are applied where necessary.

-The Television Online compliance form is a simplified version of the full Television Compliance form.
-Further information on completing the full Television Compliance form can be found above.
+The Online compliance form is a simplified version of the full Television compliance form.
+Further information on completing the full Television compliance form can be found above.

-*In-house only: further information on how to complete a programme compliance form can be found on the BBC intranet Compliance Portal.
+*BBC Studios can find further information on how to complete a programme compliance form on the BBC intranet compliance portal.